AY2122S1-CS2103T-W16-3/tp/docs/UserGuide.md

 #### Command Word
 {:.no_toc}
-The Command Word is how you can tell TutorAid what kind of operation you want to do.You can find these Command Words [here](#8-command-summary).
+The Command Word is how you can tell TutorAid what kind of operation you want to do.
+You can find these Command Words [here](#8-command-summary).
 All commands must contain a Command Word.

 In the example above, `edit` tells TutorAid to perform an _edit operation_.